atahoseini/PinewoodTask/README.md

 The Core layer contains the business logic and entity definitions.
 It includes:
 - **Entities**: Definitions of data models (e.g., `Customer`).
 - **DTOs**: Data Transfer Objects for transferring data between layers.
-- **Interfaces**: Interface definitions for services and repositories.
+- **Database Context**: EF Core database context definition for InMemory database.
+- **FluentAPIConfiguration** : Tables configs

 ### 3. Application
 The Application layer implements the business logic and services.
 It includes:
 - **Services**: Implementations of business logic using repositories.
 - **Mappings**: AutoMapper configurations for mapping between entities and DTOs.
+- **Interfaces**: Interface definitions for services and repositories.

 ### 4. Infrastructure
 The Infrastructure layer handles data access and repository implementations.
 It includes:
 - **Repositories**: Implementations using both Entity Framework Core (InMemory) and Dapper for data access.
-- **Database Context**: EF Core database context definition for InMemory database.
+- **Unit of Work**: Manages transactions and coordinates changes across multiple repositories.
+- **Utility**: Helper classes and utilities for various infrastructure-related tasks.

 ### 5. UI
 The UI layer is an ASP.NET Core Razor Pages project providing a web interface for managing customers.
 It uses Bootstrap for styling.